Bachelor of Science (BS): Business Management Degree Overview

 Popular Career Options

-Graduates can find opportunities in a business capacity across a wide spectrum of industries.
-Employment can include supervisory roles in corporate, small business or non-profit settings, though prior professional experience is typically required.
+Graduates can seek leadership and supervisory roles in the areas of human resources, marketing or sales in a wide spectrum of industries.
+Employment might be sought in corporate, small business or non-profit settings, though prior professional experience is typically required.
 Job titles could include:

 - Management specialist